-The City will diversify the portfolio at all times to ensure the reduction of risk while still maintaining reasonable rates of return, and to ensure a certain degree of liquidity.
-The City will diversify its investments by security type in the following manner:
+The City will diversify the portfolio at all times to ensure the reduction of risk while still maintaining reasonable rates of return and to ensure a certain degree of liquidity.
+The City will diversify its investments in the following manner:

-With the exception of United States Treasury securities and authorized pools, no more than 50% of the total investment portfolio will be invested in a single security type.
-(Such as FNMA, FHLB, FHLMC, CD's at one institution, etc.)
+With the exception of United States Treasury securities and authorized pools, no more than 50% of the total investment portfolio will be invested in a single investment type.
+(Such as FNMA, FHLB, FHLMC, certificates of deposit, etc.)

-Risk of market price changes shall be controlled by avoiding over-concentration of assets in a specific maturity sector, limitation of average and final maturity, and avoidance of over-concentration of specific instruments.
+Risk of market price changes shall be controlled by avoiding over-concentration of assets of the same investment type, avoiding over-concentration of assets of the same final maturity, and limiting the weighted average life of the portfolio.
 Risk to liquidity due to cash flow complications shall be controlled by maintaining minimum bank, investment pool, and money market mutual fund balances.